 - social justice

-- sustainability (of people, organisations, environment)
+- sustainability (of people, organisations, and the environment)

-Moreover, AI solutions often do not generalise to previously unseen settings, exacerbating uncertainties as to whether existing successes translate to new domains, sectors, cultural and global contexts.
-This introduces the need for deployment, validation, provenance, and auditing regimes for AI, so decision makers can thoroughly understand and manage the limitations of AI systems to ensure they are safe, ethical, and beneficial, while simultaneously highlighting where further development is needed to extend their scope.
+This introduces the need for deployment, validation, provenance, and auditing regimes for AI.
+This is so decision makers can thoroughly understand and manage the limitations of AI systems to ensure they are safe, ethical, and beneficial, while simultaneously highlighting where further development is needed to extend their scope.

 AI law, governance, and regulation in an international context